karanchawla/Computation-Motion-Planning/README.md

-# Computation-Motion-Planning---
+# Computation-Motion-Planning
-Assignment 2 for the Coursera course.
-Path finding using Dijkstra after determining CSpace.
+Assignments for the Coursera course.